 Second, the plan REQUIRES you to open an account with a financial adviser instead of just signing up online.
 This to me is a deal-breaker because I prefer to manage my finances myself, and like to have access online to make decisions.

 Reading more into this plan, I learned that once you sign up you do have online access, but finding a broker is another step you would have to take to use this plan.
 That means screening numerous brokers to find one you like and can trust and is not about to retire.
-Or, the website does say you can simply call a number and they will set you up with an adviser, if that is your cup of tea.
+Or, the website does say you can simply call a number and they will set you up with an adviser if that is your cup of tea.
 But you will likely be stuck with whoever answers the phone that day and not necessarily the best person for you.

-If you already have an adviser who is qualified to open a Virginia 529 account for you however, this may be a good option for you.
-When you bring in an adviser, you are guaranteed to introduce new fees, and greater fees on your account.
+If you already have an adviser who is qualified to open a Virginia 529 account for you, this may be a good option.
+When you bring in an adviser, you are guaranteed to introduce greater fees on your account.
 On the plus side, the CollegeAmerica plan would open up a much larger pool of investment options, although they are all American Funds which have notoriously high costs.

 I happen to know a Virginia financial adviser qualified to open a CollegeAmerica account.
 He said it’s sort of a hassle because most people inquiring have small asset bases.
 Meaning, they aren’t wealthy.
 If you aren’t wealthy and you contact an adviser, they often aren’t willing to spend a lot of time with you.
 If you are wealthy, they’ll want to sell you more services.
-Lose lose, in my view.
-But I’m bias.
+Lose-lose, in my view.
+But I’m biased.

-If you do chose an adviser, make sure they are a “Fiduciary”.
+If you do choose an adviser, make sure they are a “Fiduciary”.
 Ask them point blank Are you a fiduciary?
-If they are, they are required to put your best interests first.
-Most advisers are not fiduciaries, and therefore put their own best interests first.
+If they are, they are required by law to put your best interests first.
+Most advisers are not fiduciaries and therefore put their own best interests first.
 Read more about fiduciaries here or google it.

 There are also plenty of rankings.